hamler-lang/hamler/doc/guide/06_TypeClasses.md

 ## Intro

 A type class defines some types related by their operations.
-This is saying that typeclasses are usuaslly defined in terms of those operations.
+This is saying that typeclasses are usuasually defined in terms of those operations, and these operations group those type together.

-For example, we can put all types that can be converted to a `String` in the same type family called `Show` .
+For example, we can put all types that can be converted to a `String` in the same type class called `Show` .

 We can introduce this `Show` type class by: